chris-schaefer03/vocab-trainer-cli/README.md

     - Correct answers tracked per day for progress monitoring
     - View detailed statistics anytime from the menu
 - Smart spaced repetition algorithm for personalized review timing
+- Role-based user system (see below for details)

+---

+## 🔐 User Management & Login System

+The application includes a secure login and user role system:

+- Register/login with username and password
+- Passwords are securely hashed with SHA-256
+- Admin users can:
+    - View all registered users
+    - Delete users (except themselves)
+    - Register new users manually
+    - Reset all statistics
+- Role-based access enforcement for admin features
+- Persistent user data stored in `users.json`

 ---

 ## 🔧 Technologies & Tools